inducer/pyublas/doc/cpptypes.rst

                    constructor numpy_vector(size_type size, const value_type &init)
                    constructor numpy_vector(const numpy_vector &v)
                    constructor numpy_vector(const boost::numeric::ublas::vector_expression<AE> &ae)
+                   constructor numpy_vector(int ndim, const npy_intp *dims, const boost::numeric::ublas::vector_expression<AE> &ae)

         Construct a new :ctype:`numpy_vector` instance.

         The ``(ndim, dims)`` constructor form can be used to specify the Python-side shape of the array at construction time.
+        This is extended by the ``(ndim, dims, ae)`` form, which allows to specify the vector expression from which the vector is initialized, along with its Python-side shape.
+Both the initializer and the Python-side shape are assumed to yield identical vector sizes.

         Observe that PyObject handles are implicitly convertible to :ctype:`numpy_array`, so that you can invoke the